 How to Win:

-A player wins when all other players are forced to land on the number one.
+A player wins when all other players are forced to land on number one.

-- How does the game 'Aliquot' help you learn about factors?
+– How does the game ‘Aliquot’ help you learn Math concepts.

 – What questions do you still have about factors?

 – On a scale from 1 to 10, how would you rate your ability to find the factors of a number?
 Explain your reasoning.

 When you land on the number 1, the game is over (i.e. ONE has no aliquot parts).
 Why do you think this is the case given you’ve been able to use one throughout the game?